Whose Monument: Participatory Design Project for Monument-Street Buffer Zones

 2- Al-Khalifa Inside Out

 Al-Khalifa Inside Out is a community outreach component targeting Cairo’s citizens both inside al-Khalifa and outside.
 The aim is to raise awareness of the historical importance of the street, encourage the community to visit its monuments, walk in its streets and advertise the goods and services offered in the area.
 The current stage includes a workshop to design the street map and signage system.
 This in addition to a one day event called Spend your Day in Khalifa with guided tours, an exhibition and a storytelling performance by Chirine el-Ansary of the tales of the street.This component is funded by the British Council.

 Spend your Day in Khalifa

-the event held on 30th November 2013 and its aims was:
+The event was held on the 30th November 2013, its aims were:

-- Informing neighbourhood about Athar Lina, particularly phase 3, which involves the conservation of the mausoleum of Shajar al-Durr and the rehabilitation of the adjacent building as a community centre and involve them in decision-making and administration of the project.
+- Informing the neighbourhood about Athar Lina, particularly phase 3, which involves the conservation of the mausoleum of Shajar al-Durr, the rehabilitation of the adjacent building to its former use and involve them in the decision-making process as well as the administration of the project.

-- Finish and inaugurate phase I of the mapping workshop (murals at two ends of the street showing map of street with monuments and highlights.
-Fundraise for next phases
+- Finish and inaugurate phase I of the mapping workshop (murals at the two ends of the street illustrating its monuments and highlights its commercial sector).

-- Launch our outreach and media campaign to bring local tourism to al-Khalifa Street.
+- Launch the outreach and media campaign to bring local tourism to al-Khalifa Street.

 - Fundraise for small scale improvements in the street.
 Proceeds will be held and run by a neighbourhood committee with Athar Lina acting as advisor.